The Revolution of Manual Testing in the AI Era

 Download sample project azure_graph_api.zip

-Unzip it, check ai_prompt/ask_ai.txt, use sonnet 4, and experience the “magic.”
+Unzip it, then check ai_prompt/ask_ai.txt using Sonnet 4 to experience the “magic.”

 Summary

-- First determine your AI model and stick with it.
-For prompts, the model matters.
-Same prompts might make GPT o4 start rambling.
+- First determine and stick with an AI model.
+For prompts, the model matters—identical prompts might make GPT-4 hallucinate.

 - Prompts are “memory.”
-For AI, prompts are crucial.
-AI isn’t human - they can’t truly “remember” through conversation.
-We need files to help.
+For AI, prompts are crucial—they can’t truly “remember” through conversation.
+Thus we need files to assist.

 - Know when to abandon your AI.
-When it suddenly acts dumb, don’t try to “save” your context.
-Restart with your docs and mem.json.
+When it suddenly underperforms, don’t try salvaging context—restart with your docs and mem.json.

-- AI isn’t great at following rules.
-Often it improvises, hence needing points 2 and 3 plus a less “intelligent” MCP.
+- AI struggles with rules.
+Frequent improvisation necessitates points two and three, plus a less “intelligent” MCP.

 Further Improvements?

-- Custom MCP for documentation formatting.
-For long-term tools, implement doc-generation MCP since you won’t want AI randomly changing formats or needing constant monitoring.
+- Custom MCP for documentation formatting: For long-term tools, implement documentation-generating MCP—you won’t want AI randomly altering formats nor constantly monitoring.

 The Future?

-I believe future AI will recognize when to write its own MCPs to standardize its behavior.
+I believe future AI will recognize when to self-author MCPs to standardize its behavior.

 Final Thoughts

-Perhaps someday, computing power will make program optimization unnecessary, with AI generating all code.
-GitHub or similar platforms may shift focus from sharing code logic to sharing prompts and AI models.
+Perhaps someday, computational power will reduce optimization needs, letting AI generate programs entirely.
+Platforms like GitHub may shift focus from sharing code logic to exchanging prompts and AI models.